Games Mentioned in this Article...

 Stay vigilant.
 When you click a square and a number is revealed, you need to pay attention to the adjacent squares.
 If your square reveals a one, and it’s only touching a single uncleared square, then it simply must be a mine.
 The same can be said when the number is two or three.
 And while this is the very crux of the game, it can be something that is forgotten when you are scrambling around for the next square to click.
 You need to keep your head on a swivel because the board is bigger than you think.

 Look for the patterns.
+This is the most important skill to pick up when learning how to play Minesweeper.
 The more you play the game, the more you’ll spot the patterns on the board.
 For example, if you have a row of squares numbered 1-2-1, with squares above and below this being clear.
 You know that you can go ahead and flag the two squares next to the ones, simply because there cannot be a mine next to the two as there would be no other place to play the mine.
 You can even extend out the numbers to 1-2-2-1 and it’s a similar rule.
 The more clicks on the board, the more patterns you’ll discover.

 The Benefits of Playing Minesweeper